 Treatment with a TKI only works well for a few months for patients in blast crisis, but it can help to control the CML while a stem cell/bone marrow transplant is being arranged.
 If the transplant can be done while imatinib or dasatinib is working, then the long-term results are better.
 Stem cell/bone marrow transplantation in the blast phase is less successful than in chronic phase, but this approach has worked well for some patients.
-Many people with CML in blastic phase receive imatinib or dasatinib plus chemotherapy similar to that used for patients with acute myeloid leukemia (AML) .
+Many people with CML in blastic phase receive imatinib or dasatinib plus chemotherapy similar to that used for patients with acute leukemia, such as acute myeloid leukemia (AML) or acute lymphoblastic leukemia (ALL) .
 The chance of remission from this approach is about 20% to 30%, although the leukemia recurs for most patients within weeks to a few months.
 Hydroxyurea (see Chemotherapy, above) is often given to patients because it can help control blood cell levels.
 If stem cell/bone marrow transplantation is not an option, the doctor may recommend a clinical trial .

 It is not yet proven whether imatinib, dasatinib, or nilotinib, or the newer drugs bosutinib, ponatinib, or omacetaxine can cure CML.
 A remission is when leukemia cannot be detected in the body by cytogenetic testing and there are no symptoms.
 This may also be called “no evidence of disease” or NED.